arieluchka/auto_cibus_v1/README.md

 type2 - monthly job to finish all remaining money. (job will run at the last day of each month/at the last workday of each month). job will check remaining cibus money and use it all in wolt giftcards/cibus super gift cards

+---

+USERS_PATH - path to where user config files are stored